On the expressivity of embedding quantum kernels: The universality of quantum feature maps

 For reference, notice $\Tr\{\rho_{\Phi_m(x)}\rho_{\Phi_m(x')}\}$ could be computed using the $\SWAP$ test, to additive precision in the number of shots.
 With this, we can ensure good approximation to polynomial additive precision efficiently

 for almost every $x,x'\in\calX$.
 This completes the proof. \end{proof}

+Notice this is an conceptually motivated existence result only.
+Noteworthy is also that no claims are made about practicality neither in Theorem~\ref{thm:approx_universality} nor in Algorithm~\ref{alg:QEPIP}.
+These results only aim at establishing the ultimate existence of EQKs for any kernel, and they are not claims that computing these kernels as EQKs should lead to any form of advantage over the inner product of the classical feature vectors.

-Notice this is an existence result only, and the only statement is that there exists an EQK using a finite number of qubits, but it does not get into how quickly the number of qubits will grow for increasingly computational complicated kernel function $k$, or increased required precision $\varepsilon>0$.
+The only statement is that there exists an EQK using a finite number of qubits, but it does not get into how quickly the number of qubits will grow for increasingly computational complicated kernel function $k$, or increased required precision $\varepsilon>0$.
 The number of qubits $n$ will depend on some properties of the kernel $k$ and the approximation error $\varepsilon$, and if for example we had exponential scaling of the required number of qubits on some of these quantities, then Theorem~\ref{thm:approx_universality} would bring no practical application.
 Similarly, one should also consider the time it would take to find such an EQK approximation, independently of the memory and run-time requirements of preparing the feature vectors and computing their inner product.

 Let us take the anti-symmetric logarithmic derivative quantum Fisher kernel of Ref.~\cite{suzuki2022quantum} as an example.
 Upon first inspection, evaluating that kernel does not seem to rely in the usual quantum feature map and Hilbert-Schmidt inner product combination.
 Yet, a feature map can be identified by rewriting some of the variables involved as a vector of exponential length.
 That means the scaling in the number of qubits required to encode the feature vector is at worst polynomial, according to Lemma~\ref{l:innerprodqs}.
 The normalization requirement from Lemma~\ref{l:innerprodqs} could still prevent the feature map to be encoded using the construction we propose, but for the sake of illustration let us assume normalization is not a problem.
 Then, we have found a way of realizing the same kernel as an EQK.
 In this case, even though the scaling of the qubit number is no more than polynomial, the scaling in total run-time of the EQK approximation would still be at worst exponential.